You are here

 Meany Center is making changes to the live performance experience for the safety of artists, audiences and staff.
 We have designed our plans with the input of the UW Environmental Health and Safety Department.
 The information below is provided to help you make the decision that is best for you about attending our events.

-MASKING & PROOF OF VACCINATION (OR NEGATIVE COVID-19 TEST) REQUIRED
+MASKING & PROOF OF VACCINATION (OR NEGATIVE COVID-19 TEST) REQUIRED FOR ALL AGES

 The University of Washington requires all visitors to self-monitor for COVID-19 symptoms and requires that event attendees must stay home if symptomatic or if instructed to isolate or quarantine by a public health professional, regardless of vaccination status.